Outline an easy-to-understand view of past and future milestones.

 Create your own timeline

 Decide on the story you want to tell.
 What is your timeline going to communicate?
-It might be a mini-roadmap, a workflow, a project or campaign timeline.
+It might be a mini-roadmap, a workflow, a project, or a campaign timeline.
 Once you decide on the purpose, you’re ready to fill it with meaningful data.

 Add, remove, or reorganize key points on the timeline.
 Choose whether this timeline will show weekly, monthly, quarterly, or yearly progress.
 You can edit the text boxes to change key phases or milestones accordingly.

 Collect team feedback to refine dates, action items, and phases on the timeline.
 Sometimes you may need an expert from another team or a specific team member to review or input details that only they may have access to.
-Typing @team member notifies a specific team member while @team notifies your entire time all at once.
+Typingnotifies a specific team member while @team notifies your entire time all at once.
 You can follow conversation threads by clicking the Bell icon, and resolve comments once you all agree on decisions.